Here is a helpful list of the very best things to do in Italy with kids.

 If you are short of time and can’t head into Italy’s lesser-known corners, then pay a visit to the nearest archaeological museum.
 They abound in Italy and are a wonderful introduction for both kids and grown-ups to the ancient history of this beautiful and exciting country.

 10. Introduce Your Kids to Italy’s Historical Figures

 The most amazing thing about Italy is that it brings you unmeasurably closer to people and events that have shaped our world.

-In a world where our children need authentic role models now more than ever, learning first hand about the achievements of Italian artists and scientists and seeing how their work influenced and even changed the course of human thought can be a deeply inspiring experience for your kids.
+Now more than ever our children need authentic role models.
+So, learning first-hand about the achievements of Italian artists and scientists and seeing how their work influenced and changed the course of human thought can be a deeply inspiring experience for your kids.

 - The Sunset That Petrarch Enjoyed

 - Cornaro Loggia and Odeon in Padua – History, Architecture and Art

 - Discovering Canova – Italy’s Neoclassical Sculptor